gohugoio/hugo/content/variables/page.md

 : the [content type](/content-management/types/) of the content (e.g., `post`).

 `.URL`
-: the relative URL for the page.
-Note that the `URL` set directly in front matter overrides the default relative URL for the page.
+: the URL for the page relative to the web root.
+Note that a `url` set directly in front matter overrides the default relative URL for the rendered page.

 `.UniqueID`
 : the MD5-checksum of the content file's path.